Adelaide, Australia

 When we asked people about industries and career opportunities in Adelaide, they reponded:

 "http://www.seek.com.au is the best web site for job hunters.
 There are many recruitment agencies, although finding the initial job can be difficult if you are not a native speaker of English.
-Preparation is key," commented one expat who made the move to Adelaide.
+Preparation is key," said one expat who made the move to Adelaide.

 What is life like in Adelaide?